Wildlife Ecology and Conservation Science

 Choose our sandwich course option to spend your third year on a work placement in this country, Europe or further afield, applying your knowledge to topical conservation issues.

-Explore the steps that can be taken to alleviate biodiversity decline, and get the strong foundation you need for a career in ecological research or conservation.
+Explore the steps that can be taken to alleviate biodiversity decline, and get the strong foundation you need for a career in conservation.

 Where can it take me?

-You could work in national and international wildlife conservation, conservation consultancy, media and wildlife film-making, wildlife and enterprise, or conservation education.
+You'll be well prepared to go into a wide range of jobs.
+You could work in national and international wildlife conservation, conservation consultancy, media and wildlife film-making, wildlife and enterprise, or wildlife conservation research.

 Watch: The learning and teaching experience